indigo-dc/indigo-datacloud-releases/indigo1/second_update_of_indigo-1.md

 ## <a name="fg"></a>FutureGateway
 ### <a name="fgas"></a>fgAPIServer & APIServerDaemon v0.0.5, PortalSetup v.
 0.0.4
 #### What's new
-* Bug fixes update
+* This update contains only bug fixes

-  * New LiferayIAM valid token rule in PTV
-  * Wrong internal status in TASK table
-  * Checkstyle issue with jdk8
-  * PortalSetup installation scripts point now to latest tags
+#### List of RfCs
+* Portal token validator: LiferayIAM does not uses error: field to invalidate tokens; this time valid tokens are the ones providing the subject
+* An internal 'state' has been exposes as an official state foreseen by API specifications
+* During installation on machines having jdk8 the checkstyle caused a failure due to an unsupported jar file
+* PortalSetup contains static references to the newest versions of fgAPIServer and APIServerDaemon for the installation script fgSetup.sh

 #### Installation & Configuration
-* fgAPIServer:
-  * requires only new files just extracting them from Git.
-Pay attention to configuration file and to restart the service related to wsgi in case the front end operates wit that service.
-* APIServerDaemon:
-  * extract from git; recompile with 'ant all' the second component; then place generated war file into $CATALINA_HOME/web's
-* PortalSetup
-   * the use of the scripts-collection is intended only for new installations.
-Detailed guide on how to use them can be found [here](https://github.com/indigo-dc/PortalSetup/blob/master/README.md)
+1. Extract from Git, paying attention to do not overwrite the apps/ directory and existing .conf files
+2. Restart the service
+  2.a) If fgAPIServer runs as an application (command line execution); just restart the service.
+In case the service has been started by the /etc/init.d/futuregateway script execute a restart
+  2.b) The fgAPIServer runs as wsgi.
+Restart the service that provides the configured wsgi execution (In case of apache restart it).
+3. APIServerDaemon; this is a Java web application and its code must be extracted from Git and compiled executing 'ant all', once obtained the war file copy the file under $CATALINA_HOME/webapps, then control the file $CATALINA_HOME/logs/catalina.out file checking for its successful installation.
+The service is now ready and polling activity can be monitored by the log file $CATALINA_HOME/webapps/APIServerDaemon/WEB-INF/logs/APIServerDaemon.log

 #### Artefacts
 * CentOS7